cjkeim9/HolmSchool/README.md

 #### Browser-based Programming

 Only need a web browser to code here, so it's where I'd like to start you off.

-You can always code in JavaScript in your computer's text editor (Text Edit or NotePad), then open up the file in a web browser to run it.
-But with the cloud IDEs above, you should be able to program in any language and save your files to a cloud account, so don't feel like you can't go beyond this category if you're using a school or public library computer (just use a Cloud IDE!).
-Use a prepaid credit card if you need to subscribe to a Cloud IDE don't have a credit card.
+You can always code in JavaScript/HTML/CSS in your computer's text editor (Text Edit or NotePad), then open up the file in a web browser to run it.
 Macs come with Ruby preinstalled, so you can always [learn to program Ruby](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md#ruby) if your public computer is a Mac.
-Chromebookers can install "Caret" for a text editor.
-You can program CSS/HTML/JS on a Chromebook and run the files locally in Chrome.
-If you find an affordable Chromebook and a Cloud IDE you like, you could basically learn to program on an affordable laptop (I would still recommend installing Debian on a cheap laptop though).
+Chromebookers can install "Caret" for a text editor.If you find an affordable Chromebook and a Cloud IDE you like, you could basically learn to program on an affordable laptop (I would still recommend installing Debian on a cheap laptop though).
+With the cloud IDEs listed above, you should be able to program in any language and save your files to a cloud account, so don't feel like you can't go beyond this category if you're stuck using a school or public library computer.

 Topic | Book
 ------|------